-The El Paseo Shopping District is mainly popular for its blocks featuring high-end boutiques, shops and picturesque restaurants.
+The El Paseo Shopping District is mainly famous for its blocks featuring high-end boutiques, shops, and picturesque restaurants.

 If you’re in for some adventure, you must not miss the opportunity to fly over Palm Desert with a hot air balloon ride.

-The hot air balloon ride over the Coachella Valley offers the most thrilling and fun way to explore the beauty of Palm Desert and its surroundings.
+The hot air balloon ride over the Coachella Valley offers the most exciting and fun way to explore the beauty of the Palm Desert and its surroundings.

-The best part about a hot air balloon ride is the fact that it gives you the most mesmerizing 360 degree view of Palm Desert.
+The best part about a hot air balloon ride is that it gives you the most mesmerizing 360-degree view of the Palm Desert.

 Imagine soaring across the sky while watching the most striking landscapes of the desert and city.

 For the most memorable hot air balloon experience in Palm Desert, you can also go for a special Sunset Flight.

 Living Desert Zoo and Gardens offers an ideal getaway for anyone looking to learn more about desert life facts.

 The Living Desert Zoo and Gardens features a fascinating combination of animal species and a botanical garden focusing on palms and cacti.

 Here, you can learn about various native desert plants and diverse animal species.